 Children in Scheffau, and at Chalet, are particularly well catered for.
 The local ski school has programmes geared to children and has won awards for its Kinderschule.
 Chalet Heidi is family friendly and welcomes those with children of all ages.
 Children are welcome in our bar or may prefer to occupy themselves in the games room or watch a film in the TV room.
 There are activities for all to take part in including: Evening tobogganing; Candlelit tour of Scheffau; Sleigh rides; Ten pin bowling; Ski School presentation afternoon.
 Alternatively, families may prefer to use Chalet Heidi's facilities in the games/TV room, guests' lounge or the bar!

-There are several bar/restaurants at the gondola station that provide the loud music Apres-Ski that so many of us enjoy after a hard day's skiing.
-Stay drinking too long and miss the last shuttle bus back to Scheffau is no problem, the walk is only 1km or a taxi is just 8 euro!
-Scheffau has several bar/restaurants which provide entertainment in the evening- For those who have the energy left, the "Biker Ranch" provides late night après-ski in Scheffau, Soll (about 5km away) has night clubs as does Ellmau (about 4km away) Taxi fares to & from these other villages are very reasonable.
+There are several bars near the gondola station that provide the Apres-Ski that so many of us enjoy after a hard day's skiing.
+The "Stall Bar" 400metres before the valley bottom is our preferred drinking hole!!
+Scheffau has several bar/restaurants which provide entertainment in the evening.
+For those who have the energy left, the "Schuster Bar" and "Biker Ranch" provides late night après-ski in Scheffau, Söll (about 5km away) has night clubs as does Ellmau (about 5km away) Taxi fares to & from these other villages are very reasonable.